 The Clean Cars 4 All Program, a “scrap and replace” program administered by local California air districts, providing incentives through California Climate Investments (CCI) to lower-income California drivers to scrap their older, high-polluting car and replace it with a zero- or near-zero emission replacement.
 This program is currently operated in the San Joaquin Valley Air Pollution Quality District by Valley CAN, and by the South Coast Air Quality Management District as the “Replace Your Ride” program.

-GRID Alternatives is not directly providing electric vehicle incentives to consumers at this time.
+In 2018, GRID Alternatives was selected by the California Air Resources Board to administer the One-Stop-Shop Pilot, a clean transportation project that will streamline access to clean transportation-related incentives available to income-qualified consumers in California.
+GRID is not directly providing electric vehicle incentives to consumers at this time.
 If you are interested in applying for any of the above programs, contact the organizations above.

 Organizations interested in partnership opportunities with GRID Alternatives in the electric vehicle space can contact Zach Franklin, Chief Strategy Officer, at email@example.com.